The number 1 way to ensure your success in becoming a pilot is by properly managing your time & money

 • Getting your Student Pilot Certificate before flight training ensures you are qualified to become a pilot before spending too much money

-• Getting your Medical Certificate before flight training ensures you are qualified to become a pilot medically before spending too much money
+• Getting your Medical Certificate (if going for Private Pilot) before flight training ensures you are qualified to become a pilot medically before spending too much money

 Once you are in the midst of ground school and starting to think about taking and passing the FAA Written exam this is when we recommend starting to prepare for flight training.
 This is when you can begin your student pilot application in IACRA and start talking to an aviation medical examiner (AME) about your medical certificate.
 Then, once you find the right flight school for you (something we will talk about soon) you can have your flight instructor finalize your student pilot certificate.